 She said the questions to ask were: ‘Is it a bouncy ball?
 Does it really matter?
 Can you catch it?
 Or is it a glass ball.
 I tell clients that glass balls are the really important things.
 Is someone going to die?
 Is it going to involve someone being traumatised?’

-nA growing phenomenon for many professions
+nA growing phenomenon for

 Some professions are more susceptible to burnout, including the caring professions, according to Dr Amina Aitsi-Selmi, a physician and PhD who now works as an executive coach and consultant.
 But she said: ‘Anyone who works too hard is at risk.’

 ‘It can affect any industry,’ she said.
 ‘Healthcare and allied helping professions are known for the “compassion fatigue” type of burnout.